playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

   </p>
 </ng-template>
 ```
+It is for this reason that **only one structural directive can be applied to one element**.
+Otherwise, how would it know what order to wrap those directives in?
+What template should get what reference to what template?

 ### Building A Basic `*ngIf`

 But rendering a template without changing it in any way isn't a very useful structural directive.
 Remove that directive and your code has exactly the same behavior.
 However, Angular provides something not-altogether-different from what we started on as a useful utility to hide/show a view based on a boolean's truthiness: `ngIf`.